gungunkhilrani/outfitted/README.md

-this is a web application for people struggling with fashion or just in general love fashion just not imagine your pinteresty wadrobe when you can make it reality no need to ask for links in comment section of reels
+this is a web application for people struggling with fashion or just in general love fashion well dont just imagine your pinteresty wadrobe when you can make it a reality no need to ask for links in comment section of reels

 to run this web application